 Through the engagement strategy detailed above, Mass General Brigham was able to improve from a user base of 30 on its old analytics platform to 152 on the new platform.
 The team estimates a 25 percent adoption rate in the first year, and they expect to achieve full adoption within three years.
 Use of the data is expanding beyond the executive and operational audience.
 In a recent development, physicians have started to access the data, thus fostering more collaborative conversations.
 Mass General Brigham intends to continue building this momentum.

 With the new application, Mass General Brigham has achieved a greater strategic orientation.
 The organization has added value to its previous capabilities by generating strategic context for observed trends and creating linkages across data elements to understand activity by patient cohorts, provider groups, and across institutions.

 The traditional method of trending budget to actual—comparing this year to last year or this quarter to the same quarter last year—works in static environments.
 But in a dynamic healthcare environment, this traditional method is too slow at recognizing turns in the business trajectory.

-Partners’ new method of identifying and monitoring drivers of trends gives the organization more actionable information for making business decisions earlier.
+Mass General Brigham’s new method of identifying and monitoring drivers of trends gives the organization more actionable information for making business decisions earlier.
 With the new system, the ACO is able to effectively evaluate budget variances and determine whether they result from poor budgeting or are due to underlying changes in the market.

-Partners will incorporate data from additional key source systems into the EDW.
+Mass General Brigham will incorporate data from additional key source systems into the EDW.
 The team also plans to improve current forecasting models and expand their usage in budgeting and strategic planning.
 These and other efforts will lay the foundation for the organization to move fully into a predictive analytics environment that will ensure that they have the resources and services to meet patient care needs well into the future.